Conservatorium High School: Campus

 Adjoining the Botanic Gardens and overlooking Farm Cove, the Conservatorium of Music is one of Sydney's best-known heritage sites.
-The heart of the Conservatorium is the turreted sandstone structure that was designed by the convict architect Francis Greenway to serve as vice-regal stables for Government House, which is located across the gardens to the north.
-Extensive redevelopment in the late 1990s transformed the Con into a teaching, research and music performance complex with expanded accommodation for around 160 Conservatorium High School students.
+The heart of the Conservatorium is the turreted sandstone structure that was designed by the convict architect Francis Greenway to serve as vice-regal stables for Government House, which is across the gardens to the north.
+Extensive redevelopment in the late 1990s transformed the Con into a teaching, research, and music performance complex with expanded accommodation for around 160 Conservatorium High School students.

 Facilities

-In addition to standard school classrooms, school offices and staff room, the school provides access to 53 teaching studios, 63 practice rooms, 140 pianos, 15 seminar and ensemble rooms, choral and instrumental rehearsal rooms, three recital/ lecture halls, and two major concert halls.
+In addition to standard school classrooms, school offices, and staff room, the School has access to 53 teaching studios, 63 practice rooms, 140 pianos, 15 seminar and ensemble rooms, choral and instrumental rehearsal rooms, three recital/lecture halls, and two major concert halls.

 Specialist facilities of the school include: